-There were then a further two days before the unit had marched further again to the rear area and to billets in the village of Mailly-Maillet.
+It had then been a further two days before the unit had marched further again to the rear area and to billets in the village of Mailly-Maillet.

 (Right: The re-constructed village of Mailly-Maillet - the French Monument aux Morts in the foreground - is twinned with the community of Torbay, St. John's East. - photograph from 2009)